uvaai/ml2/99 Exam/10 Questions/super-secret-hidden-folder/exam.md

 * It is symmetrical around a ratio of 0.5,
 * and the highest value is at a ratio of 0.5.

-Both the Entropy and the Gigi-coefficient clearly meet these criteria.
+Both the Entropy and the Gini-coefficient clearly meet these criteria.
 Explain why these two criteria are actually necessary for a good measure of the "purity" of a ratio.